Skip to main content

 Bill Ackman talks about wanting to use his investment capabilities to turn Howard Hughes into something like Berkshire Hathaway.
 In grossly simple terms, Berkshire Hathaway is a company that amasses companies that bought companies that were originally companies that actually did something.

 When I look at this it sounds a lot like what happened to the Baltimore Sun and what has happened to newspapers all over this country.
-I cannot name one example in which this turned out well either for the newspapers or for the communities who are better served by high quality, professional journalism.
+I cannot name one example in which this turned out well either for the newspapers or for the communities who would be better served by high quality, professional journalism.

 Or think of what has happened as private equity firms buy into health care.